Phi-HoPhan/ch04-git-basics/exercise-1/README.md

 6. Using your terminal, add and commit the changes you've made to your repository

 7. Push changes up to GitHub

+1. Air
+2. Cup of water
+3. Pride